NickRbk/CURSOR.RPG-2/README.md

 The team can be compiled from the characters of three races: Elf, Human, Dwarf.
 Each race have a specialities which have treir own advantages.
 ### Hero Races and specialities
- - __Elf__ впливові, гарно володіють магією і мають найкращу витривалість, проте мала кількість хп
+ - __Elf__ influential, have a good magic and have the best endurance, but there is a small number of xp
    - mage:
 imposition of an improvement on the character of his unit can hold wizard Stuff (attack d6) can have various spells (requires mana consumption):
-Fireball (45 mp) 3d10, cd (calldown) 3 turns (not moving turns, but battle phase turns) Spell Shield (15 mp), block 60 dmg till destruction, cd 2 turns Frost Bolt (20 mp), 2d6, cd 1 turn
+      - Fireball (45 mp) 3d10, cd (calldown) 3 turns (not moving turns, but battle phase turns)
+      - Spell Shield (15 mp), block 60 dmg till destruction, cd 2 turns
+      - Frost Bolt (20 mp), 2d6, cd 1 turn
-Dispell (20 mp), dispells any spell, cd 3 turns
+      - Dispell (20 mp), dispells any spell, cd 3 turns
-Stone Gaze (20 mp), transform enemy into stone for 2 turns, cd 4 turns.
+      - Stone Gaze (20 mp), transform enemy into stone for 2 turns, cd 4 turns.

    - gunslinger:
         Shoot from the bow – regular attack (damage 2d6)